Adjust

 Robert George

 Robert P. George (1955-) is an American writer, professor, and philosopher.
-He founded the Witherspoon Institute and serves as senior fellow at the American Enterprise Institute, and advocates for religious liberty, human rights, and classical values.
+He founded the Witherspoon Institute and advocates for religious liberty, human rights, and classical values.

-According to the classic liberal-arts ideal, learning promises liberation, but it is not liberation from demanding moral ideals and social norms, or liberation to act on our desires—it is, rather, liberation from slavery to those desires, from slavery to self.
+According to the classic liberal-arts ideal, learning promises liberation [not] from demanding moral ideals and social norms, or liberation to act on our desires…[but] liberation from slavery to those desires, from slavery to self.

 All members of the human family [must] be respected and protected irrespective not only of race, sex, and ethnicity but also of age, size, location, stage of development, and condition of dependency.
 To exclude anyone from the law's protection is to treat him unjustly.

 Let Republicans be mindful of their heritage.
-It was moral conviction—and the courage to act on moral conviction—that gave birth to the Republican Party and made it grand.
+It was moral conviction—and the courage to act on [it]—that gave birth to the Republican Party and made it grand.
 Now it is old but need not be any less grand.

 Limited government is a key tenet of classic liberalism—the liberalism of people like Madison and Tocqueville—although today it is regarded as a conservative ideal.